ajadam/NLPChallenge2021/README.md

 ## Validation strategy :
 We did not do any cross-validation, we quickly noticed that a simple hold-out sample was enough to evaluate our models, because the score on the public LB was very close to the one estimated with our hold-out strategy.

-## Insights :

-We use ideas from the winning team of [Jigsaw multilingual toxic comment classification](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862) in order to mitigate the variability.
-What we do is a soft-voting classifier of multiple RoBERTa-large predictions, the models only differs in the random seed used for initialization of the last layer.
-In addition, we also make a prediction after each epoch, and average them for the final prediction.
-This removed the need to pick a best epoch for predictions, which is pretty big.